joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/determining-the-locale.md

 - Hard-code a single locale ID into the application.
 This approach is common, but it does not support internationalization of the application.

-- Use the locale ID preferences from the user’s operating system, or browser, or other user preferences.
+- Use the locale ID preferences from the user's operating system, or browser, or other user preferences.
 This technique usually results in the best locale settings for the user, but it is not always accurate.
-There is a risk that the operating system settings do not reflect the user’s actual preferences.
-For example, the user could be using a shared computer and be unable to change the operating system’s preferred locales.
+There is a risk that the operating system settings do not reflect the user's actual preferences.
+For example, the user could be using a shared computer and be unable to change the operating system's preferred locales.

-- After setting the locale ID based on the user’s preferences, let the user select from a list of supported locales.
+- After setting the locale ID based on the user's preferences, let the user select from a list of supported locales.
 This strategy is normally the best option if your application can support more than one locale.